bmichanderson/Lasiopetaleae/README.md

 # Lasiopetaleae
 Analyses of target sequence capture data for the tribe Lasiopetaleae (Malvaceae)

-This repository contains the scripts and steps for assembling and analysing Angiosperms353 and OzBaits data from the paper Anderson *et al.* 2025 "Target sequence capture informs generic delimitation and hybridization in the tribe Lasiopetaleae (Malvaceae)" (submitted; doi:______)
+This repository contains the scripts and steps for assembling and analysing Angiosperms353 and OzBaits data from the paper Anderson *et al.* 2025 "Target sequence capture informs generic delimitation and hybridization in the tribe Lasiopetaleae (Malvaceae)"

 Scripts are located in the `scripts` folder, an R markdown file in the `rmd` folder, and Singularity recipes in `singularity`
 Some additional label files and target files are in the `files` folder